 Great Peconic Race is an advanced recreational and elite paddle race circumnavigating Shelter Island, NY.
 The race honors Ted Baldwin’s love for the bays and proceeds will be donated in support of the Cornell Cooperative Extension Marine Program.
 GPR welcomes Gina Bradley of Paddle Diva in helping us organize and run the “Diva 3 Mile” Race.
 Also new this year, join us for the first GPR Kids Race at 1pm.
 Please check back from time to time for updated information.

-The Hamptons’ fourth annual Great Peconic Race, “GPR”, is one of the East Coast’s premier paddle races for elite, intermediate and novice paddlers.
+The Hamptons’ fifth annual Great Peconic Race, “GPR”, is one of the East Coast’s premier paddle races for elite, intermediate and novice paddlers.
 All paddle crafts are welcome – SUP, Surf Ski, OC1 – OC6, Kayaks, Coastal Rowers, and Prone board.
-The race includes the premier, 19 mile race course which circumnavigates Shelter Island, and new this year, an approximately 9 mile race course which goes halfway around the island in addition to Paddle Diva’s “Diva 3 Mile” race course, and new this year, there will be a special kids sprint race right at the beach at Wade’s Beach at 1pm.
+The race includes the premier, 19 mile race course which circumnavigates Shelter Island, an approximately 9 mile race course which goes halfway around the island in addition to Paddle Diva’s “Diva 3 Mile” race course, and new this year, there will be a special kids sprint race right at the beach at Wade’s Beach at 1pm.
 Recreational paddlers are welcome to compete in all races, although we recommend that advanced paddlers compete in the 19 mile race.
-While all races are eligible for trophies, only the 19 mile course is eligible for cash prizes.
+All races are eligible for trophies.

 This is an open water, paddle race, circumnavigating Shelter Island, NY.
 Participants can expect open bay conditions, which may include strong currents, and a variety of wind and wave conditions.